unyt-org/datex-core/CONTRIBUTING.md

 A pull request is **merge-ready** only when:

-1. All unit tests pass: `cargo test --all`.
+1. All unit tests pass: `cargo test --all --features debug`.
-2. All integration tests pass: `cargo test --all --tests`.
+2. All integration tests pass: `cargo test --all --tests --features debug`.
 3. All benchmarks build: `cargo bench --no-run`.
 4. Clippy passes with no errors.
 5. Rustfmt check passes.